ACE Foundation Programs

 Contact Hours will be awarded once the entire course is completed, as evidenced by signing in and out and completing a course evaluation.
 Certificates will be emailed approximately ten business days after the completion of the course.

 ACE welcomes participants with diverse abilities.
-Please contact Kristin or Jennifer at email@example.com, at time of registration, to request accessibility accommodations.
+Please contact Kristin or Debbie at firstname.lastname@example.org, at time of registration, to request accessibility accommodations.
 Accommodation requests are considered in accordance with the Americans with Disabilities ACT (ADA), Section 505 of the Rehabilitation ACT.